 Vegan Carrot Cake Oatmeal Cookies

 So for these cookies, I made a base very similar to my old recipe, but I swapped out the eggs for flax eggs.
 These are usually my go-to egg replacement when I make cookies, because I always have ground flax seed around, and it works beautifully!
-I had to stir in two add ins that always end up in my family's classic carrot cake, coconut and walnuts.
-My Mom always added them, and I consider them essential.
-The coconut adds a lovely sweetness, and the walnuts a nice crunch.
+I had to stir in two add ins that I enjoy in carrot cake, pistachios and cranberries.
+I know walnuts and raisins are classic but I am not a big raisin fan and pistachios seem more festive than walnuts.
 The dough for these cookies was delicious, and it was hard to stop sampling it.
 Especially for a dough lover like me that likes the dough even more than baked cookies at times.
 They smelled wonderful while baking, the warming spices of cinnamon, ginger and nutmeg marrying with the sweet aroma of caramelly coconut sugar.
 Once they had cooled I decided that they needed to be adorned with something since carrot cake usually has frosting.

-So, I decided to drizzle them with some vegan white chocolate.
+So, I decided to drizzle them with a vanilla coconut glaze.
 It was the perfect addition, because these cookies were super delicious!
 They were soft and chewy in the centers, crispy at the edges, and they tasted just like carrot cake.
 These are the perfect thing to make when you want carrot cake, and cookies but can't decide between them.
 I think they might even pass for breakfast, since they have oats and veggies in them...I won't judge!

 Vegan Carrot Cake Oatmeal Cookies